HenrySilvaCS/basicMLpy/index.md

 # Introduction to the package
 basicMLpy is a python package focused on implementing machine learning algorithms for supervised learning tasks.
 It currently has 5 fully functional modules, that provide implementations of various models for supervised learning, and also many functions for model selection and error evaluation.
 ## Package features
 The package currently contains five different modules.
-Their functionalities are described below:
+Their contents are described below.

 ### basicMLpy.regression module contains the following functionalities: